"Organizer of the forces of chaos."

 You draw out your gun and gather up your courage.
 Slowly, holding your gun out in front of you and looking rapidly left, right, and overhead, you advance across the bridge.
-You hold your breath in anticipation; your heart throbs in your throat.
 Will the floor fall out from under you?
-Will an axe whiz out of the dark vacuum above and decapitate you?
+Will an axe whiz out of the dark vacuum and decapitate you?
 Are there poisoned arrows ready to spring out of nowhere?
+You hold your breath in anticipation; your heart throbs in your throat.
 The gritty stones crunch underfoot, and the chill, damp air swirls around you.
 You reach the center of the bridge.

 A glistening tentacle rises dripping from the water and reaches over the railing towards you.
 You whirl and fire.
 Two ragged holes appear in the mass of muscle.
 The tentacle surges towards you and wraps around your waist.
 You are ripped off the bridge and the next moment a torrent of icy water closes over your head.
 You are pulled down, down, down into utter darkness.

-You draw in a lungful of water--then air!
+You draw in a lungful of water—then air!
 Coughing and gasping you are dragged into a cave lit by the faintest yellow glow.
-You can hear of the slurping of monstrous tentacles on all sides, but see nothing except dark sillouettes like the limbs of a tree.
+You can hear of the slurping of monstrous tentacles on all sides, but see nothing except dark silhouettes like the limbs of a tree.
 A ruby eye gleams in darkness and the tentacle thrusts you towards a ring of twitching fangs.
-Your gun is still in your hand; instinctively you point it at the red eye and fire.
+Your gun is still in your hand; instinctively you point it at the red orb and fire.

-The burning orb dissolves in a splatter of ichor.
+The burning eye dissolves in a splatter of ichor.
 The creature shrieks.
 Tentacles convulse and you slide free.
 Run, run, run!
 Blindly you lurch towards the source of the light.
 A slimy limb smashes your chest and slams you breathless to the ground.
 Gasping, you scrabble to your knees and keep moving.
 Can't stop now!
-You crawl over writhing vines--the light grows bright--you hear a voice--
+You crawl over writhing tentacles—the light grows bright—you hear a voice—

 You stumble up a staircase and emerge into bright, warm light.
-Your wife is weeping hysterically and crying your name.
-You stagger out of the little door marked "Shortcut" and she gives a shriek of relief and throws her arms around you.
+Your wife is weeping hysterically.
+You stagger out of the little door marked "Shortcut."
+She gives a shriek of relief and throws her arms around you.

-Then you race across--but she is still waiting terrified on the other side.
+Then you race across—but she is still waiting terrified on the other side.
 Throwing down the packs, you fly back over the bridge, pick her up, and carry her over.
-Then you grab the packs and seize her hand and run into the safety of the grue-infested corridor beyond.
+The two of you run into the safety of the oorrg-infested corridor beyond.

-At last you stop, panting, and sag against the wall.
+At last you stop, panting, and sag in relief.